mpi-advance/MPIPCL/README.md

 The first, second, and sixth example programs require only two processes, while the third, fourth, and fifth example programs require five processes.
 Note that `bufsize % npartitions == 0` must be true for all examples and combinations of buffer sizes and number of partitions.
 The fifth test is testing all of the `MPIX_Wait\Test` functions and their variants.

-If `-DBUILD_EXAMPLES` is provided during the `cmake` command, the tests will also be built when building MPIPCL.
+If `-DBUILD_EXAMPLES=ON` is provided during the `cmake` command, the tests will also be built when building MPIPCL.